laravelista/picasso/README.md

 ### Destroy method

-When deleting a record which has optimizes images, be sure to delete optimized image also to reduce unused files:
+When deleting a record which has optimized images, be sure to delete optimized image also to reduce unused files:

 ```
 use Laravelista\Picasso\Picasso;